- Northeastern Univeristy School of Law (J.D., 1990)

-- Oversee music matters for Jeffrey Steele, multiple BMI Songwriter of the Year and one of the nation’s top songwriters, and established his successful music publishing and production house on Nashville’s Music Row.
+- Oversee music matters for Jeffrey Steele, multiple BMI Songwriter of the Year and one of Nashville's top songwriters.

 - Defended singer Eddie Money in wrongful termination suit by former drummer, where appeals court found that a band leader has a First Amendment right to hire and fire band members.